starch-uk/sca-extra/README.md

 - `pnpm fix-xml-order` - Automatically fix element order in all XML files
 - `pnpm add-version-info` - Add version information to all rule descriptions

-These scripts use XML libraries (`xmldom`) to properly parse and manipulate XML, ensuring all elements (including multiple examples) are preserved.
+These scripts use XML libraries (`@xmldom/xmldom`) to properly parse and manipulate XML, ensuring all elements (including multiple examples) are preserved.

 ### Benchmarking